Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ```

 :::note
-You construct the base class with a specific cache type, a case sensitive flag, and one or more supported lookup table types.
+You construct the base class with a specific cache type, a case-sensitive flag, and one or more supported lookup table types.
 :::

 Next, you need to override the `LoadCacheAsync` method to call your service operation, construct a `LookupTable` from the results, and update the cache with it, as illustrated below.